* Translated by AI

 *This content was translated by AI.

-Ok Taek-yeon (left), Seo Ji-hye / Photo=SBS Senior Reporter Lee Dong-hoon
+Ok Taek-yeon (left), Seo Ji-hye / Photo=SBS Manager Kim

-Ok Taek-yeon (left), Seo Ji-hye / Photo=SBS Senior Reporter Lee Dong-hoon
+Ok Taek-yeon (left), Seo Ji-hye / Photo=SBS Manager Kim

-Ok Taek-yeon made a special appearance in the SBS Friday-Saturday drama 'Manager Kim', which aired on the 4th, leaving a strong impression.
+Ok Taek-yeon made a special appearance in the SBS Friday-Saturday drama 'Manager Kim', which aired on the 4th, showcasing a powerful presence.
 In the fourth episode that aired on that day, Ok Taek-yeon appeared as Park Young-gwang, a secret agent who trained alongside Manager Kim (played by So Ji-sub) in the past.

 Park Young-gwang grew up with Manager Kim at the Kumgang Orphanage in North Korea and underwent daily life-or-death training to become a member of the Social Sports Team.
-Equipped with exceptional skills, he initially engaged in psychological battles with Manager Kim as his rival but gradually built an unbreakable bond of camaraderie by relying on each other amidst harsh conditions.
+Equipped with exceptional skills, he initially engaged in psychological battles as Manager Kim's rival but gradually built an unbreakable bond of camaraderie with him while relying on each other in harsh conditions.
 However, Park Young-gwang fell into a trap during a mission and met a tragic end.

-Even with his brief appearance, Ok Taek-yeon portrayed the deep friendship between him and Manager Kim, adding depth to the past narrative.
-He delicately depicted realistic action sequences, natural North Korean dialect, and a surprising charm that revealed human warmth in front of Manager Kim despite coldly carrying out missions and training.
+Even with his brief appearance, Ok Taek-yeon deepened the past narrative by portraying a strong friendship with Manager Kim.
+He delicately depicted realistic action scenes, natural North Korean dialect, and a surprising charm that revealed human warmth in front of Manager Kim despite coldly carrying out missions and training.

-Through this special appearance, Seo Ji-hye masterfully portrayed the emotional arc, refreshing the drama's atmosphere.
+Through this special appearance, Seo Ji-hye masterfully portrayed emotional depth, refreshing the drama's atmosphere.

-Actor So Ji-sub poses at the production presentation for the Friday-Saturday drama 'Manager Kim,' held at Mokdong SBS in Yangcheon-gu, Seoul. /2026.06.25 /Photo=Lee Dong-hoon photoguy@
+Actor So Ji-sub poses at the production press conference for the Friday-Saturday drama 'Manager Kim' held at Mokdong SBS in Yangcheon-gu, Seoul. /2026.06.25 /Photo=Lee Dong-hoon photoguy@

-Actor So Ji-sub poses at the production presentation for the Friday-Saturday drama 'Manager Kim,' held at Mokdong SBS in Yangcheon-gu, Seoul. /2026.06.25 /Photo=Lee Dong-hoon photoguy@
+Actor So Ji-sub poses at the production press conference for the Friday-Saturday drama 'Manager Kim' held at Mokdong SBS in Yangcheon-gu, Seoul. /2026.06.25 /Photo=Lee Dong-hoon photoguy@

-As seen above, Ok Taek-yeon and Seo Ji-hye, who drew attention with their special appearances in 'Manager Kim,' are affiliated with Fifty One K, the agency founded by So Ji-sub.
+As seen above, Ok Taek-yeon and Seo Ji-hye, who drew attention through their special appearances in 'Manager Kim', are affiliated with Fifty One K, the agency founded by So Ji-sub.

-In addition, Lee Dong-ha, who took on a supporting role rather than a special appearance, is also an actor under Fifty One K. He is currently active as Secretary Nam, the chief secretary of Ju Kang-chan (played by Ju Sang-wook).
+Additionally, Lee Dong-ha, who played a supporting role rather than making a special appearance, is also an actor under Fifty One K. He is currently active as Secretary Nam, the chief secretary of Jo Kang-chan (played by Joo Sang-wook).

-Meanwhile, So Ji-sub founded the entertainment agency Fifty One K in 2009.
-The number '51' in '51K' expresses his humble mindset that he has only surpassed 51 out of a perfect score of 100 and his resolve to always strive to exceed 51 on the path of being an actor.
-The 'K' is derived from the first initial of the English word Kingdom, meaning kingdom, and carries the wish for everyone here to be together forever.
+Meanwhile, So Ji-sub established the entertainment agency Fifty One K in 2009.
+The number '51' in '51K' expresses his humble mindset that he has only surpassed 51 out of a perfect score of 100, along with his resolve to always strive to exceed 51 on his journey as an actor.
+The 'K' is derived from the first initial of the English word Kingdom, meaning kingdom, and embodies his wish for everyone here to remain together forever.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>